 Analysis and Test Results

 We bought and used some of the top kid's toothpaste on the market with real kids to get insider details on taste, consistency, ingredients, and more.
-We think there is something for every need, personal taste, and budget in this great product lineup.
+We think there is something for every need, personal taste, and budget in this excellent product lineup.

+What is sodium lauryl sulfate (SLS)?
 SLS is something called a surfactant, or a chemical used to help break up the surface tension of water or allows oil and water to bind to one another.
 It is commonly found in beauty and cleaning products for this reason.
 It is also largely what creates the foaming action you are used to in products like shampoo and toothpaste.
 SLS can be man-made or derived from coconut or palm kernel oil.
 The FDA considers SLS to be safe as an additive in beauty and food products and it is not associated with any increased risk in cancer or other significant health issues.
 So why are some products bragging that they don't contain SLS?
 SLS is a known irritant and while it is typically used in small quantities in products that have minimal skin contact time, it can cause rashes and irritation for those with sensitive skin, eczema, rosacea, and psoriasis.
 If you are worried about skin irritation or experience sensitivities to chemicals, it might be worth considering a product free of SLS.
-Some parents hope to avoid any potential SLS related reactions by skipping it even if their little ones aren't sensitive.
+Some parents hope to avoid any potential SLS-related reactions by skipping it even if their little ones aren't sensitive.
 The choice is up to you and what you feel is right for your family.

 With this in mind, we set out to choose a variety of toothpaste options so you'd have several to choose from that give consideration to eliminating dyes, artificial flavors, and sweeteners or have formulations that lack parabens and SLS.
 We were pleasantly surprised to find so many viable options and our kid testers largely agreed that the flavors of the more natural pastes were yummy as well.
 There is no need to sacrifice taste, quality, or child satisfaction for your desire to decrease exposure to certain ingredients.

 Hello Oral Care is free of artificial sweeteners, artificial flavors, dyes, SLS, microbeads, triclosan, parabens, and gluten.
 It is also cruelty-free and vegan-friendly.
 The overwhelming taste approval from our testers is just icing on the cake of this excellent option.
-Burts Bess also boasts an impress "free-from" list with the omission of SLS, triclosan, parabens, artificial flavors and sweeteners, preservatives, blue, red, and yellow dyes, and plastic microbeads.
+Burts Bess also boasts an impressive "free-from" list with the omission of SLS, triclosan, parabens, artificial flavors and sweeteners, preservatives, blue, red, and yellow dyes, and plastic microbeads.
 It is a great, budget-friendly option and comes in a fun fruit flavor.
 Alternatively, the better-known name brands like Crest, Colgate, and Act all include dyes, artificial flavors and sweeteners, and SLS.

 Xylitol consumption in dogs can be extremely toxic and can potentially lead to death.
 The artificial sweetener causes a spike in insulin levels, resulting in low blood sugar, seizures, liver failure, and death.
-It is so toxic that we recommend homes with canines consider refraining from purchasing products with xylitol as accidents can happen no matter how careful you try to be.
+It is so toxic that we recommend homes with canines consider refraining from purchasing products with xylitol, as accidents can happen no matter how careful you try to be.
 Cats seem to be less affected by the additive, but there have been reports of toxicity to ferrets, so be sure to consider your fur family before deciding on products with xylitol that could potentially harm them.
-If you do choose a xylitol product and you own dogs, it is best to keep the paste in a drawer when not in use to avoid contact with curious canines who might counter surf out of boredom.
+If you choose a xylitol product and own dogs, it is best to keep the paste in a drawer when not in use to avoid contact with curious canines who might counter surf out of boredom.

 Taste and Consistency

 Taste is the driving factor behind whether or not little ones will brush their teeth without a fight.
 Finding a good-tasting toothpaste can make the difference between a 2 minutes brushing success story and a crying fit with subpar brushing at best.
-We tried to choose a variety of products and flavors for kids to help provide something for everyone, no matter what flavors they may be more drawn to.
+We tried to choose various products and flavors for kids to help provide something for everyone, no matter what flavors they may be more drawn to.
 In general, toothpaste for kids doesn't come in any kind of mint flavor, and as such, you won't find those options represented in our sample.
 However, that being said, testers and parents alike felt that some of the bubblegum options had a "mint" or "spicy" zing or after taste.
 This may be something to keep in mind for kids who have an aversion to mint.

 In our experience, kids can get used to most textures represented in this sampling of products, especially younger kids, but getting used to a hated flavor is a tougher sell.
 So we recommend you choose the flavor over texture or consistency once you find an ingredient list you are comfortable with.
 It is also important to consider that taste buds and preferences can change.
 Over time, some flavors may not hold the appeal they once did, making a switch up something to consider.
-Luckily, most kinds of toothpaste are relatively inexpensive, so if your little one doesn't care for a particular flavor, you can try something else and finish the tube yourself or find a friend who thinks it's fabulous and the money lost isn't likely to sting too much.
+Luckily, most kinds of toothpaste are relatively inexpensive, so if your little one doesn't care for a particular flavor, you can try something else and finish the tube yourself or find a friend who thinks it's fabulous, and the money lost isn't likely to sting too much.